opulencephp/docs/database-basics.md

 <h2 id="configuration">Configuration</h2>
 <h4 id="drivers">SQL Drivers</h4>

-Opulence supports PostgreSQL and MySQL.
-When creating a new project using Composer, PostgreSQL is enabled by default.
-To switch, simply change the driver namespace in `/src/YOUR_PROJECT/Bootstrappers/SqlBootstrapper.php` from: `use Opulence\Databases\Adapters\Pdo\PostgreSql\Driver` to: `use Opulence\Databases\Adapters\Pdo\MySql\Driver;`
+Opulence supports a variety of drivers.
+If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, the PostgreSQL driver is enabled by default in `src/Project/Bootstrappers/Databases/SqlBootstrapper.php`.
+To use a different driver, simply change `use Opulence\Databases\Adapters\Pdo\PostgreSql\Driver;` to the driver you'd like.